rhayman/ephysiopy/docs/api/ephysiopy/common/utils/index.rst

 .. py:function:: fixAngle(a)

-   Ensure angles lie between -pi and pi a must be in radians
+   Ensure angles lie between -pi and pi.

+   :param a: Angle(s) in radians.
+   :type a: float or np.ndarray

+   :returns: Angle(s) normalized to the range [-pi, pi].
+   :rtype: float or np.ndarray